micnncim/kubectl-reap/README.md

 ```

+### Caveat

+- It's recommended to run `kubectl-prune` as dry-run (client or server) first before actually running it to examine what resources will be deleted, especially if you want to run it in a production environment.
-Caveat: Even if you use `--all-namespaces` or `--namespace kube-system`, `kubectl-prune` never deletes any resources in `kube-system` so that it prevents unexpected resource deletion.
+- Even if you use `--all-namespaces` or `--namespace kube-system`, `kubectl-prune` never deletes any resources in `kube-system` so that it prevents unexpected resource deletion.

 ## Background